railsmn/anatomy-of-rails-app/README.md

 4. Merge your Git branch
 5. Deploy

-On the admin page if we look at our table of users, we notice that there is no way for an administrator to disallow users access to our
+On the admin page if we look at our table of users, we notice that there is no way for an administrator to disallow users access to our app

 1. A link on the admin page
 2. A controller method to accept the link request
 3. Update our user model to manage being disabled
-4. Check the status of disabled users when they try to log in
+4. Check the status of disabled users when they log in

+To see the changes that were made, check out the [commit history on GitHub](https://github.com/railsmn/anatomy-of-rails-app/commits/develop) showing the final state of this application

 ## Conclusion

+A lot was covered today and it was presented with the intention of giving you a whirlwind tour of how Rails works and then showing how to create a real feature.
+From here we encourage you to hack on your own apps and leverage us as a resource as you learn Rails.

+Until next time!